 We establish the nature and extent of your fracture injuries.

-We provide you with a caring service and local experience.
+We provide you with caring service and local experience.

-We have the resources to build and efficiently represent your case to help you get the compensation you deserve.
+We have the resources to build and efficiently represent your case.

 Sean M. Cleary